THE GYPSY PROPHECY

 reflection.
 Sitting here alone in the gloom was not

 Christmas had been a time of many bitter moments during my childhood.
 Sure enough, throughout the night

-the ghosts of Christmas Past dropped
+a parade of ghosts of Christmas Past dropped

 by to torment me.
 Gee, now I can add the memory of getting